 Buying a new home is always an exciting event filled with a healthy sense of wonder.
-The mystery can quickly turn into surprise or even shock, depending on what one discovers with the new purchase.
-For one couple in Westfield, New Jersey, Derek and Maria Broaddus, their dream home at 657 Boulevard quickly turned into a nightmare.
+The mystery can quickly turn into a surprise or even shock, depending on what one discovers with the new purchase.
+For one couple in Westfield, New Jersey, Derek, and Maria Broaddus, their dream home at 657 Boulevard Westfield NJ quickly turned into a nightmare.
 However, it was not the house itself that was problematic but the frightening correspondence that came to it.
 Between June 2014 and February 2017, the Broadduses received four threatening letters that made their lives a living hell.
 The mysterious sender calls himself The Watcher.

 657 Boulevard is a beautiful six bedroom home that cost a cool $1.3 million to buy in 2014.
 The neighborhood was quite well-to-do.
 It hardly seems an appropriate setting for a mysterious letter-writing campaign.
 Maria Broaddus had been a resident of Westfield and grew up not far from her new home.
 Derek recently celebrated his 40th birthday and had worked hard to achieve promotion to Senior Vice President at an insurance company based in Manhattan.

 Before the couple and their children had officially moved in at 657 Boulevard, the first of the startling letters arrived.
 It was June 2014, and Derek had spent the day repainting various rooms inside the house.
 When he had finished, he decided to check the mailbox outside.
 Aside from the normal bills, there was a plain white envelope addressed to the New Owner.
 The note inside seemed welcoming enough before it developed into something else entirely.
 Questions were put to the new owner — questions such as, ‘How did you end up here?’ and ‘Did 657 Boulevard call to you with its force within?’

 If that was not eye-catching enough, what followed was a chilling and radical shift in tone.